lcrespom/Modulator/README.md

 		- General help button explaining how to connect etc.
 		- Description of each node
 		- Description of each node parameters
+	- Usability / UX
 		- Consider a better way to add nodes from the palette into the canvas
 		- Consider a more user-friendly way to connect and disconnect nodes
 	- Improve layout
+		- More flexible layout
 		- Remove hardcoded dimensions from canvas
-		- More flexible layout
+	- Option to enable/disable snap to grid - automatically align misaligned nodes
 	- Cool design
 	- Branding
 	- Naming